Hoon, Derbyshire: Landscape

-Primarily farming and pasture land throughout the parish outside the sparsely populated areas, there is little some forestry throughout, mainly surrounding residences.
+Primarily farming and pasture land throughout the parish outside the sparsely populated areas, there is little forestry throughout, mainly surrounding residences.
 The northern parish area is part of the South Derbyshire Claylands, with riverside meadows around Sutton Brook; the southern portion of Hoon below the A50 is classed as the Trent Valley Washlands, also with some riverside meadows.

 Geology

 Along the River Dove there are superficial deposits of alluvium comprising gravel, sand, silt and clay, being formed between 11,000 years ago and the present.
 In the middle of the area, the bedrock is from the Mercia Mudstone Group formed between 252.2 and 201.3 million years ago during the Triassic period.
-North of the parish by the Sutton Brook, there are superficial Glaciofluvial terrace deposits, of the Mid Pleistocene transition composed of sand and gravel, these being formed between 860 and 116 thousand years ago during the Quaternary period.
+North of the parish by the Sutton Brook, there are superficial glaciofluvial terrace deposits, of the Mid Pleistocene transition composed of sand and gravel, these being formed between 860 and 116 thousand years ago during the Quaternary period.

-Water features
+Hydrological features

 The parish rests between the River Dove forming the south boundary, and the Sutton and Limbersitch brooks in the north near the upper boundary.
 Salt Brook forms some of the south west boundary.
 There is an unnamed brook flowing from west to east in the middle of the area, eventually feeding into the Hilton Brook.
 There are a number of ponds alongside this and the Sutton Brook.
 Hoon Hay Lake is a small still water fishery in the south of about 6 acres, close to Hoon Hay Farm.